Who can become a member?

 Students at consortium partner schools can join their institution’s affiliated programs and may also participate in activities at Syracuse University.

 What are the requirements for an ICCAE Scholar?

 Students will pursue intelligence community-related studies and participate in Syracuse University ICCAE activities to enhance their knowledge of the U.S. government’s national security and intelligence domains.
 Requirements include:

-- Academic programs or coursework (at least six credits) in these subject areas:
+- Academic programs or coursework (at least six credits) in one or more of these subject areas:

-- At least one course in National Security, Intelligence analysis, and/or the Intelligence Community
+- National Security, Intelligence analysis, and/or the Intelligence Community (highly recommended)

 - Cybersecurity and Science, Technology, Engineering and Mathematics